nwjsmith/thumbtack/README.md

 There are other Pinboard API clients for Ruby, but there are a few things that set Thumbtack apart:

 * **Zero dependencies**
   Thumbtack requires only a few things from Ruby's standard library.
-Ain't no party like no HTTParty.
 * **Clean and consistent API**
   Required arguments in Pinboard's API are required arguments in Thumbtack's method calls.
 With only one exception, Thumbtack's API mirrors Pinboard's 1-to-1.
 * **Client-side validation**